hbhas/STAT-19000/README.md

 	The most lines are in 2007.csv with 7453216 lines.
 ```

-Please copy the question exactly from the problem set, and add **solutions with comments** (explain what the code is doing in the comments).
-Paste the output of the command into the document below the solution (if more than 10 lines, please just give me either the first or last 10 lines to make the solutions more readable).
-Write a short sentence explaining the output in the context of the problem.
+- Please **copy the question exactly from the problem set**, and **add solutions with comments** (explain what the code is doing in the comments).
+- Paste the output of the command into the document below the solution.
+	- If more than 10 lines, please provide the first or last 10 lines to make the solutions more readable.
+	- Write a short sentence explaining the output in the context of the problem.

 > The projects later in the semester (after the first few weeks) will be written in RMarkdown.
 A similar format will be expected on those as well.
 We will send out an email after the class goes over RMarkdown with a sample of what a project in RMarkdown should look like.